 The Melt Flight Crew

-Melt continues to promote Replica of Man with an active show schedule and touring, being booked as headliners, support for national acts (including Silver Synthetic and more), and at festivals.
-Melt has been named the WYEP Artists of the Week twice, has been covered in several print features, and vinyl copies of Replica of Man can be purchased online or in record stores regionally.
+M.E.L.T. looks forward to promoting their new record with an active show schedule and touring, being booked as headliners, support for national acts (including Silver Synthetic, Lightning Bolt, and more), and at festivals.
+Melt has been named the WYEP Artists of the Week twice, and has been covered in several print features.

 Director Troupe